 Doctors determined the patient needed surgery to correct her heart defect, but the severity of the COVID-19 infection made it too risky.
 The patient’s condition continued to decline despite a 10-day course of remdesivir, an experimental antiviral drug that has been found effective against COVID-19 in adults.
 Shortly after she was placed on a ventilator, doctors decided to try convalescent plasma.

-Given the complexity of the case, a multidisciplinary team of experts, including Cassandra Josephson, MD, hematologist at the Aflac Cancer and Blood Disorders Center of Children’s, collaborated to guide the infusion process, determine the correct dosage and monitor her response.
+Given the complexity of the case, a multidisciplinary team of experts, including Cassandra Josephson, MD, a Hematologist at the Aflac Cancer and Blood Disorders Center of Children’s, collaborated to guide the infusion process, determine the correct dosage and monitor her response.
 The patient received two transfusions from two different donors who had recovered from COVID-19 after experiencing only mild symptoms and not requiring hospital stays.
 The patient’s immune system responded well to both infusions, showing high levels of COVID-19 antibodies after the first one and a more modest response to the second.
 The COVID-19 infection cleared after two months, and the patient was healthy enough to undergo heart surgery.

 “Her clinical turning point came within days,” said Dr. Rodriguez.
 “We were very excited.
 We were all jumping for joy when it looked like she was getting better.”